-Basic net income (loss) per common share is computed by dividing (i) net income (loss) available (attributable) to common stockholders by (ii) the sum of our weighted-average number of common shares outstanding and the weighted-average number of vested but not yet issued time and performance-based restricted stock units ("RSUs") outstanding for the period granted under our long-term incentive program to employees and non-employee Board of Directors.
-Diluted net income (loss) per common share assumes the issuance of all potential common stock equivalents unless the effect is to reduce a loss or increase the income per common share.
-Our potential common stock equivalents consist of unvested time and performance-based RSUs.
+Basic net income (loss) per common share is computed by dividing (i) net income (loss) available (attributable) to common stockholders by (ii) the sum of our weighted-average number of common shares outstanding and the weighted-average number of vested but not yet issued ~~time time~~ and performance-based restricted stock units ("RSUs") ~~that were outstanding for during the period, which were~~ granted under our long-term incentive program to employees and non-employee ~~members of the~~ Board of Directors.
+Diluted net income (loss) per common share assumes the issuance of all potential common stock equivalents unless ~~the effect is to doing so would~~ reduce a loss or increase ~~the~~ income per common share.
+Our potential common stock equivalents consist of unvested ~~time time~~ and performance-based RSUs.
 The following table presents the computations of basic and diluted net income (loss) per common share for the periods indicated (shares and dollars in millions):